2022-2026 Strategic Plan

 View objectives and progress

-Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Summer 2023
+Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Spring 2024

-2.05.01 Meet each semester’s underrepresented* students enrollment goal (F23 goal XX, actual TBD; W24 goal XX, actual XX; S24 goal XX, actual TBD) TBD TBD TBD We are currently identifying baseline and target metrics for this objective; please look for updates next quarter.
-Our enrollment representatives are collaborating with the Boys & Girls Club and other organizations to build relationships with underrepresented populations.
+2.05.01 Meet each semester’s underrepresented* students enrollment goal TBD TBD TBD We are currently identifying baseline and target metrics for this objective; please look for updates next quarter.
+Collaborations with the Community Resource Center at Muskegon Rescue Mission, the Boys & Girls Club, and other organizations are building relationships with underrepresented populations.
 Additionally, the upcoming “See Yourself Here” campaign will help more prospective students envision a path to success.

 6. Enhance each student’s experience